 Here’s everything you need to know about Nike running sneakers.

 Road shoe vs. trail shoe

 Nike makes shoes for road running and trail running.
 The two are quite distinct given the different terrain.

 Nike’s road running shoes typically feature extra shock absorption because tarmac is hard and creates stress on joints.

 Nike trail running shoes are designed to have more grip and traction for uneven surfaces, as well as tough and abrasion-resistant uppers to protect from debris on the track.
 They’re often more flexible, too so your foot can adapt as necessary to the trail.

 Daily trainers are shoes designed to rack up a high mileage as you train for the big day (or generally improve your fitness).
 As a result, these Nike athletic shoes are very durable but slightly heavier too.
 They also have lots of long-lasting cushioning, making them some of the most comfortable running shoes around.

-Meanwhile, race shoes are, unsurprisingly, for racing so they need to have minimal weight.
+Meanwhile, race shoes are, unsurprisingly, for racing, so they need to have minimal weight.
 This means less cushioning and rubber on the outsole.
-However, some Nike running shoes for men, such as the Nike ZoomX Vaporfly NEXT%, have lots of cushioning and a carbon fibre plate yet remain very light.
+However, some Nike running shoes for men, such as the Nike ZoomX Vaporfly NEXT%, have lots of cushioning and a carbon fiber plate yet remain very light.

 Arch support: neutral vs. stable vs. motion control